Act Smart!: 10 more things you can do in 30 minutes

 3. 30 minutes memorizing a new monologue.

 You need four.
 FOUR.
 Two comic, two serious; one of each should be classic and modern.
 Yes, even if you never audition for theater.
 You need the practice.
-My favorite way to memorize is by typing up a copy of the monologue first (writing it out helps wire it into your brain), then walking as you go over it, piece by piece (movement helps cement it, and keeps you from associating standing—or sitting—in a particular part of your room with the lines themselves).
+My favorite way to memorize is by typing up a copy of the monologue first (writing it out helps wire it into your brain), then walking as you go over it, piece by piece (movement helps cement it, and keeps you from associating standing, or sitting, in a particular part of your room with the lines themselves).

-4. 30 minutes practicing one new skill to add to your résumé.
+4. 30 minutes practicing one new skill to add to your resume.

 Okay, it doesn’t have to be about the résumé; that was my way of sucking you in.
 But if you’re not growing all the time, if you neglect your skill-building, if you focus only on acting, you will be a stunted, non-dimensional, uninteresting artist.
 In fact, I’m not sure you can call yourself a real artist if you’re not constantly deepening your skills and broadening your understanding and knowledge.
 Work on dialects, work on your yoga, work on your recorder-playing.